CERTIFICATION OF SPECIALIZATION

 APPLICATION FOR ITLA CERTIFICATION

-If it appears from this information that you may qualify for certification in civil law, criminal law and/or workers' compensation law, contact the Idaho Trial Lawyers Association toll-free at 1-888-262-ITLA or in the Boise area at 345-1890 to request an application packet.
+If it appears from this information that you may qualify for certification in civil law, criminal law and/or workers' compensation law, contact the Idaho Trial Lawyers Association at 1-208-345-1890 to request an application packet.

 The fee for filing an application for specialization is $500.
 There is no additional fee for the written examination and no annual fees.
 The fee for recertification is $100.
 (Fees subject to change without notice.)